xeolabs/xeometry-guide/queryingBoundaries.md

 var objectsBoundary = viewer.getAABB(["saw34", "saw5"]);
 ```

-Get collective boundary of all objects of the given types:
+Get collective boundary of all objects of the given types (see [Assigning types to objects](assigningTypesToObjects.md)):

 ```javascript
 var objectsBoundary = viewer.getAABB(["IfcFlowController", "IfcFlowFitting"]);